ryanayo74/ES-Dictionary/README.md

 ## **Group:**
 Group 2

+## **Description**

+ES Dictionary is a Website dictionary that you can use thru Web, Tablet and Phone where everyone can browse different word meaning with images.
+Enjoy resources that provides definitions and part's of speech.
+Users can search for a particular word by typing it into a search bar.
+The project include voice pronunciations.
+User can also know the weather of any city by typing it in our weather area.

+Just visit the our project, just click here: [ES-Dictionary](https://es-dictionary.netlify.app).

+Just search a word in Search Word area, then enjoy browsing in ES Dictionary where you can get word meaning and weather in just 1 click.

+## **API**

+- Merriam API - provides access to Merriam-Webster's dictionary and thesaurus data.
+It allows us to integrate the word meanings or thesaurus functionality into our website
+- Open Weather API - provides access to weather data for any location around the world.
+It allows us to integrate weather information into our website
+- Pexel's API - provides access to a large database of high-quality, royalty-free images and videos.
+It allows us to integrate image and video functionality into our website

 ## **Features**

 1. Search Different Words
-2. Play word pronunciation
+2. Word pronunciation
-3. With image of the desire search
+3. Image of the desire search
 4. Weather indicator
 5. Can use with any gadget
-6. Free for all

-## **Description**

-ES Dictionary is a Website dictionary that you can use thru Web, Tablet and Phone where everyone can browse word meaning with images that put in the search.
-Enjoy resources that provides definitions and other information related to words and phrases.
-Users can search for a particular word by typing it into a search bar.
-The project include voice pronunciations.
-User can also know what are the tropical weather of any city by typing it in our weather area.

-Just visit the our project, just click here: [ES Dictionary](insertlinkhere).

-Just search a word in <u>Search Word</u> area, then enjoy browsing in ES Dictionary where you can get word meaning in just 1 click.

-## **API**

-- Merriam API
-- Open Weather API
-- Pexel's API

 ## **Repository**